When should you hire for your Start-Up?

 Any staff you hire as a start-up will need to possess some very essential key qualities, including flexibility, trust, dedication and resilience.
 Hiring a team that can take on a diverse set of responsibilities will cover many areas of your business, until you are at a point where you can afford to expand further and define roles with more clarity.

-In Part 3 of a 4-Part Series on Start-Ups, King Recruit explores all of the elements of building, growing and driving your team to success.
+In Part 3 of a 4-Part Series on Start-Ups, King Recruit explores when is the right time to hire those key roles.

 The Founder – A multi-faceted role